PayEx/pax-ecr-on-device/README.md

 ## Contributing
 We welcome contributions to enhance the ECR on Device application.
 To contribute, please follow these steps:

-1. Fork the Repository: Create a fork of the repository on GitHub.
+1. Fork the Repository
-2. Clone the Repository: Clone your fork to your local machine using git clone.
+2. Clone the Repository
-3. Create a Branch: Create a new branch for your feature or bug fix using git checkout -b feature-name.
+3. Create a Branch
-4. Make Changes: Implement your changes and ensure they are well-tested.
+4. Implement your changes and ensure they are well-tested.
-5. Commit Changes: Commit your changes with clear and descriptive commit messages.
+5. Commit your changes with clear and descriptive commit messages.
-6. Push Changes: Push your changes to your forked repository using git push origin feature-name.
+6. Push your changes to your forked repository
-7. Create a Pull Request: Open a pull request on the original repository, detailing your changes and any issues they address.
+7. Open a pull request on the original repository, detailing your changes and any issues they address.

 Please ensure your contributions adhere to the project's coding standards and include appropriate documentation.
 For significant changes, consider discussing them with the repository maintainers before starting work.